hkage/cookiecutter-tornado/README.md

 #### Vagrant

-To run the server within a Vagrant VM, you need to install Vagrant 1.7.x and start the development server with the following command:
+To run the server within a Vagrant VM, you need to install Vagrant 1.7.x and the Vagrant Alpine plugin:

+    $ vagrant plugin install vagrant-alpine

+After that you can start the development server with the following command:

     $ vagrant up
     $ fab vagrant devserver